On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Introduction

-However, criticisms of MRP emerge and argue with substantial variation in the performances~\citep{buttice_highton,Valliant19-jssam}.
-As a statistical method, MRP could be subject to poorly predictive auxiliary information, model misspecification, and invalid assumptions.
-However, there is no guidance but much confusion on selecting and modeling auxiliary information in practical applications of MRP.
-This paper fills in the knowledge gap.
-We examine the finite population inferential validity of MRP on the use of auxiliary information and propose a new data integration framework for robust survey inferences.
+However, criticisms of MRP emerge, noting substantial variation in the performances~\citep{buttice_highton,Valliant19-jssam}. \cite{Baker_2013} emphasize that inference for any probability or nonprobability survey requires reliance on modeling assumptions, a coherent framework, and an accompanying set of measures for evaluating the quality. \cite{Yougov:mrp20} consider three polling applications and conclude that a careful model specification is essential in applying MRP.
+As a statistical method, MRP could be affected by poorly predictive auxiliary information, model misspecification, and invalid assumptions.
+Nevertheless, there is a lack of guidance on selecting and modeling auxiliary information in practical applications of MRP.
+This paper fills in the knowledge gap by examining the finite population inferential validity of MRP and proposing a new data integration framework for robust survey inferences.

-MRP is deeply rooted in survey methodology.
-Poststratification in survey inference is essentially a data integration process that calibrates sample data with auxiliary information.
-MRP accounts for design and response features in prediction modeling, similar to the model-assisted estimation~\citep{sarn:wret:1992,model-assist-review-SS17}.
+MRP, deeply rooted in survey methodology, uses poststratification to calibrate sample data with auxiliary information.
+MRP accounts for design features and response mechanisms in prediction modeling, similar to the model-assisted estimation~\citep{sarn:wret:1992,model-assist-review-SS17}.
 Existing MRP approaches integrate the sample data with auxiliary information from census records or large-scale survey data with low variability, e.g., the American Community Survey (ACS) or the Current Population Survey (CPS).
 The availability and quality of external information and the integrating method affect the inferential validity.
 As post-adjustments after data collection, MRP can unify inferences for probability and nonprobability samples under a data integration framework.
-The probability sample can indicate population distributions but has a large sampling error, especially with small sample sizes.
+The probability sample can infer population distributions and generate synthetic populations but has a large sampling error, especially with small sample sizes.
+Assuming quasi-randomization of the inclusion mechanism into the synthetic population, we estimate the inclusion probabilities for the nonprobability sample units.
 We account for the uncertainty in synthetic population generation, include flexible functions of estimated inclusion probabilities as predictors in the outcome modeling, and generalize MRP as a unified framework for data integration and robust survey inferences to cope with challenging data settings in practice.